Thursday, 14 November 2024

 DTF does not have access –

 to clinic-level data on patient bulk-billing practices.
-Available data on the proportion of patient and the proportion of services bulk-billed is provided below.
+Available data on the proportion of patients, and the proportion of services, bulk billed is provided below.

-The government expects that the decision to provide an exemption for payroll tax for payment to contractor employee GPs in relation to bulk-bill consults will support more bulk-bill GP consultants for Victorians and improve access to GP services, including in rural Victoria.
+The Government expects that the decision to provide an exemption from payroll tax for payments to contractor and employee GPs in relation to bulk-billed consults will support more bulk-billed GP consults for Victorians and improve access to GP services …

 But how can that assertion be made if in the first place the government acknowledges, or at least the Department of Treasury and Finance acknowledges, that it does not have access to clinic-level data?
 How can you make that claim, seriously, without having access to the clinic-level data?
 I would have thought that would be a very important thing to have access to.